eleapttn/AI-Training-OVHcloud-Streamlit-marine-sounds-classification/README.md

-# Classification of marine mammal sounds with AI Notebooks (OVHcloud)
+# Deploy a Streamlit app to classify marine mammal sounds with AI Training